slds-lmu/latex-math/README.md

 + `ml-trees`: decision trees
 + `ml-interpretable`: IML / xAI

+:warning: **Important Usage Note**: If you encounter these files within a lecture or project repository, do not make any changes locally.
+Go to [slds-lmu/latex-math](https://github.com/slds-lmu/latex-math) and make your changes either directly or via pull request.
+Any local changes are assumed to be spurious and *will be overridden* with upstream `slds-lmu/latex-math`.

 ## Using the notation

 - Clone this repository into the main directory of your repo.
-- Add latex-math to the gitignore file.
+- Add `latex-math` to the gitignore file.
 - Add \input{../latex-math/\*}, for every file /\* you need to the preamble of your (TeX/Rmd) file but not into any common preamble file

 This means you have to keep this repository in sync with each client repository by also doing git pull in the latex-math subdirectory when pulling changes for the client repo.
 The reason we do it this way is that work on latex-math is not duplicated.